 CNF is working with Digital Health Solutions LLC and Greenwich Biociences Inc. to design and implement a high-tech tool, through Child Health Improvement through Computer Automation (CHICA)®.
 This project aims to automatically generate SUDEP risk screening during routine primary care visits.
 Learn more.

-CNF’s Board of Directors selected SUDEP as the topic for its 2017 symposium* during the Child Neurology Society (CNS) annual meeting and Danny Did Foundation to served as a lead advocacy partner.
-The symposium took place on October 7, in Kansas City.
-This SOLD OUT event brought together providers, families, and advocates.
+CNF’s Board of Directors selected SUDEP as the topic for its 2017 symposium during the Child Neurology Society (CNS) annual meeting and Danny Did Foundation to served as a lead advocacy partner.
+The symposium took place on October 7, 2017 in Kansas City.